Most first-time swimming pool owners don’t put much thought into its depth.

 2. Sloping

-As the name suggests, sloping pools have a floor gradient, starting from 50 centimetres and extending to any depth you desire.
-However, ensure that you get the required permission to build it.
+As the name suggests, sloping pools have a floor gradient, starting from a shallow end around 50 centimetres and extending to any desired depth.
+This allows a traditional ladder entry and deeper area but requires more cleaning.

-Like sloping pools, scooped pools begin with a gradient, extending to the deepest part - the bottom.
+Like sloping pools, scooped pools begin with a gradient extending to the deepest part - the bottom.
+This creates a designated deep area, potentially suitable as a diving area.

 4. U Pools

 U pools have the same depth on either side, with the bottom being the deepest.
-These are usually preferred for diving purposes.
+These are often preferred for diving or a large pool where swimming laps are the main use.

 How To Choose The Best Pool Bottom For Family Use?